What is Fileless Malware?

 Rely on Indicators of Attack instead of Indicators of Compromise alone

-IOAs include signs like code execution, lateral movements, and actions that seem to be intended to cloak their true intent.
+IOAs include signs such as code execution, lateral movements, and actions that seem to be intended to cloak their true intent.

 IOAs do not focus on how the steps are launched or executed.
 It does not matter whether the action was initiated from a file on the hard drive or from a fileless technique.
 The only thing that matters is the action performed, how it related to other actions, its position in a sequence, and its dependent actions.
 These indicators reveal the true intentions and goals behind their behaviors and the events around them.